 With that said, the costs of in-home care tend to vary more than assisted living, nursing home care, or even independent living.
 This variance occurs because those three types of senior living situations all come with monthly expenses attached-monthly expenses that cover rent, medical care, and other fees and services as an all-in-one payment.
 Looking at average monthly costs, then, makes it relatively easy to predict how much you might spend on care for a year.
 For instance, if the average monthly cost of assisted living in the United States is between $2,500 and $4,000 (according to the senior living website A Place for Mom), then you would plan to budget somewhere between $30,000 and $48,000 a year for care.

-The challenge with predicting the annual (or even monthly) cost of in-home care is that most caregivers or in-home healthcare companies charge by the hour, with the average billing rate typically falling between $15 and $30 per hour.
+The challenge with predicting the annual (or even monthly) cost of in-home care is that most caregivers or in-home healthcare companies charge by the hour, with the average billing rate typically falling between $15 and $45 per hour.
 This payment structure is justified by the fact that every senior living at home has different needs, as far as assistance is concerned.
 Some just need help with getting to appointments, paying bills, cleaning the house, navigating things on the computer, or accomplishing other more intermittent tasks.
-Others might need help dressing, bathing, or preparing meals on a daily basis.
-As a result, in-home care arrangements can vary drastically, from caregivers to stop in to check on the senior once a week, to caregivers who work almost full-time with a single client.
+Others might need help dressing, bathing, or preparing meals daily.
+As a result, in-home care arrangements can vary drastically, from caregivers to stop in to check on the senior once a week to caregivers who work almost full-time with a single client.

 Deciding How Many Hours of In-Home Care Is Necessary